how to not be lazy

 This is the part where the notorious ‘laziness’ usually kicks in.
 While setting goals is an essential step, it’ll mean nothing if you don’t actually carry them out.
 Having something or someone to hold you accountable will help you tackle that laziness and procrastination head-on.

 Perhaps your goal is to improve your health through exercise.
 Some of your smaller goals may be to plank for a minute a day and to go to the gym three times a week.
 It can be easy to brush off going to the gym if you have nothing else to motivate you, so find something that will.
 Many gyms allow you to register and pay for workout classes in advance.
 You may find that once you’ve booked a class and your dollars are on the line, you’ll think twice about forgoing that workout.

 For many, housework contains a series of dreaded chores that brings out the laziness.
 Fear not, because there are many apps on the market that can gently (or more aggressively) remind you until you complete the task.
 If you don’t want to rely on technology, you could also ask a friend or family member to become your accountability partner.
-A couple of reminder texts from them may be all you need to inspire you.
+A couple of reminder texts from them may be all you need to get things done.